redgnus/template/docs/CONTRIBUTING.md

 Scope and body are optional.
 Type can be:

-- `build`: About packaging, building wheels, etc.
+- `build`: About packaging and building wheels
-- `chore`: About packaging or repo/files management.
+- `chore`: About packaging or files management
-- `ci`: About Continuous Integration.
+- `ci`: About Continuous Integration pipelines
-- `docs`: About documentation.
+- `docs`: About documentation & DEV guidelines
-- `feat`: New feature.
+- `feat`: Introducing a feature or enhancement
-- `fix`: Bug fix.
+- `fix`: a.
+Fixing a bug – b.
+Closing an issue
-- `perf`: About performance.
+- `perf`: About a. performance – b. monitoring
-- `refactor`: Changes which are not features nor bug fixes.
+- `refactor`: Change that is no feature or fix
-- `style`: A change in code style/format.
+- `style`: Changes in code style / code format
-- `tests`: About tests.
+- `tests`: About QA policy or test integration

 **Subject (and body) must be valid Markdown.**
-If you write a body, please add issues references at the end:
+If you write a body, add references to issues or tracking numbers at the end:

 ```bash
 Body.